ejeschke/ginga/doc/manual/customizing.rst

 * ``menu``: a name for how the plugin should appear under the category in the menu structure.
 The convention is to append "[G]" if it is a global plugin.
+* ``tab``: a name for how the plugin should appear when opened in a workspace (usually a tabbed widget or MDI window).
+This will default to the plugin name if omitted.
 * ``ptype``: either "local" or "global", depending on whether the plugin is a local or global one.
 * ``optray``: to prevent a control icon from appearing in the